 HTAi’s mission is to provide a key forum for those from the worlds of health care, academia, and business interested in the science, development, and application of HTA.
 To support and promote the development, communication, understanding, and use of HTA around the world as a means of promoting the introduction of effective innovations and effective use of resources in health care.

-A Memorandum of Understanding between INAHTA and HTAi was signed at the HTAi Annual Conference in Montreal, 2008.
+A Memorandum of Understanding between INAHTA and HTAi was originally signed in Montreal in 2008 and renewed in 2021.

-The Guidelines International Network (G-I-N) is an international not-for-profit association of organisations and individuals involved in the development and use of clinical practice guidelines.
+The Guidelines International Network (GIN) is an international not-for-profit association of organizations and individuals involved in the development and use of clinical practice guidelines.
 It is a Scottish Charity with governance arrangements addressed in its Articles of Association.
-G-I-N seeks to improve the quality of health care by promoting systematic development of clinical practice guidelines and their application into practice, through supporting international collaboration.
+GIN seeks to improve the quality of health care by promoting systematic development of clinical practice guidelines and their application into practice, through supporting international collaboration.

-A Memorandum of Understanding between INAHTA and G-I-N has been signed at the INAHTA Annual Meeting in 2009.
+A Memorandum of Understanding between INAHTA and GIN has been signed at the INAHTA Congress in 2009.

-A Memorandum of Understanding between INAHTA and EuroScan was signed in 2009.
+A Memorandum of Understanding between INAHTA and EuroScan (now i-HTS) was signed in 2009.

 A Memorandum of Understanding was signed between EUnetHTA and INAHTA in 2012.